-- Patrons receive the following notices automatically: advance due, date due, 2 days overdue, 15 days overdue, and 29 days overdue. - Overdue materials accumulate fines at the rate of \$.25 per day per item to a maximum of \$15.00 per item. - Overdue materials not returned within 30 days of the due date are automatically declared "long overdue lost," and the patron is charged for a replacement at a rate of actual cost plus \$25 fee. - For student patrons only: When the total unpaid fine reaches \$5.00 borrowing privileges are suspended.
+- The patron who checks out library material is responsible for its return or replacement if damaged or lost. - Patrons receive the following notices automatically: advance due, date due, 2 days overdue, 15 days overdue, and 29 days overdue. - Overdue materials accumulate fines at the rate of \$0.25 per day per item to a maximum of \$15.00 per item. - Overdue materials not returned within 30 days of the due date are automatically declared "long overdue lost," and the patron is charged for a replacement at a rate of actual cost plus \$25 fee. - Library materials are regarded as damaged upon their return when they are seen to have suffered beyond the ordinary wear and tear that responsible use brings.
+Under such circumstances a patron may be asked to supply a replacement copy or charged for a replacement copy at a rate of actual cost plus \$25 fee. - When a patron's account balance due reaches \$5.00 borrowing privileges are suspended. - Cash and check payments are accepted at the Circulation Desk.
+Online payments are initiated when logged in to your library account and completed using PayPal. - If material is declared lost and payment is submitted, no refund can be made if the material is found and returned at a later date. - Fine forgiveness is available for a single amount up to \$15 once every 6 months.
+Requests for greater amounts are reviewed on a case-by-case basis.
+Inquiries can be made with a library staff member. - Graduating seniors must have accounts in good standing by the registrar's deadline in order to graduate.